plackyhacker/plackyhacker.github.io/binary/ropping.md

 # Ropping

 In the previous part I buit a vulnerable DLL to demonstrate how an information disclosure bug and a read primitive can be used to leak multiple module base addresses.
-I have developed the vulnerable DLL a bit more and added some more dodgy functionalitiy with which to explore exploitation without having to worry about great deal about bug discovery:
+I have developed the vulnerable DLL a bit more and added some more dodgy functionality with which to explore exploitation without having to worry about a great deal about bug discovery:

 <img width="1381" alt="Screenshot 2025-01-23 at 18 35 42" src="https://github.com/user-attachments/assets/bed35364-45c3-44d1-9722-06c84c7a87f6" style="border: 1px solid black;" />

 - **Allocate**: this allocates memory of an arbitrary size on the LFH and copies an arbitrary buffer to it.
 - **ArbitraryRead**: this was demonstrated in the previous post and simulates and arbitrary read bug.
-- **ArbitraryWrite**: this demonstrates and arbitrary write bug.
+- **ArbitraryWrite**: this demonstrates an arbitrary write bug.
 - **FreeAllocation**: this is used to simulate a Use After Free by freeing a very specific LFH allocation.
 - **GlobalAllocate**: this function allocates memory (general buffer) on the default process heap of arbitrary size and copies a buffer to it.
 - **LeakModuleAddress**: this was demonstrated in the last post and leaks the DLL base address.